Apply

 • contributing to and promoting a culture of consent and caring among all members of the University community;

-(c) recognizing that those who have been subjected to sexual violence/misconduct need to be supported, empowered, and might require different services, resources, and supports at different stages of their recovery process;
+(b) ensuring that prevention, response, and support services are anti-oppressive, intersectionally aware, and trauma-informed, so that all members of the University community can access them, recognizing that those who have been subjected to sexual violence/misconduct need to be supported through a survivor- centered lens, empowered, and might require different services, resources, and supports at different stages of their healing process;

-(d) ensuring that people who have reported sexual violence/misconduct:
+(c) ensuring that people who have disclosed and/or reported sexual violence/misconduct:

 • are given the opportunity to be heard and are supported;